outfox/fennecs/www/docs/Components/Shareables.md

 ::: info :neofox_thumbsup: SHARING MADE SIMPLE
-To share a component, define it as a [reference type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) (e.g., a class) and add the same instance to multiple entities.
-Each entity will hold a reference to the shared component instance.
+To share a component, devlare it as a [reference type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) (e.g., a class or record, but not struct) and add the same instance to multiple entities.
+Each entity will hold a reference to the same instance of the component.
 :::

+You can, of course, still add reference type components only to a single entity, and not share them at all.

 ## Sharing Components